 - Do Not Touch the Funnel Cloud: Averted.
 No funnel cloud is ever seen, and the damage to the town from the tornado is catastrophic.

 - Down on the Farm: Edna has to do some fast thinking to save their farm, which is no easy task in 1935 when farms are being foreclosed everywhere due to the Depression.

 - "Everyone Comes Back" Fantasy Party Ending: The final scene seems at first to be a simple church service.
 It is revealed to be something more symbolic when first Moses is shown (he was chased out of town by the KKK in the previous scene), and then everyone who has died in the movie—Royce, Wylie, and the old lady who was killed by the tornado—also are are shown in the congregation along with Edna and the rest.

 - Gainax Ending: The final scene takes place in a church service.
 At first it seems like a normal service, grounded in realism like the rest of the film, with Edna and her family and only a couple of others in the congregation.
-But as communion is passed around, nearly every character previously seen in the film—friend and foe, good and bad, living and dead, in fact everyone except for Buddy and Margaret—is seen taking part in the communion.
+But as communion is passed around, nearly every character previously seen in the film—friend and foe, good and bad, living and dead, in fact everyone except for Buddy and Viola—is seen taking part in the communion.
 The final shot is completely startling and unexpected, but it forces the viewer to rethink everything we've seen before, and the way it suggests grace and reconciliation qualifies as a genuine tear jerker.